Christianq010/fsnd_linux_config_aws/README.md

  ```
  sudo cp /etc/sudoers.d/90-cloud-init-users /etc/sudoers.d/grader
  ```
- * Additionally we could also use `sudo adduser <username> sudo` to add user to `sudo` group.
- * Change contents of the file to the following:
+ * Use `sudo nano /etc/sudoers.d/grader` and change contents of the file to the following:
 ```
 grader ALL=(ALL) NOPASSWD:ALL
 ```
+ * Additionally we could also use `sudo adduser <username> sudo` to add user to `sudo` group.

 ## Set-up SSH keys for user grader
 ### Generating Key Pairs: